 Take the time to go outside and let students read independently or with a partner or even with a small group.
 Hold a sharing circle.
 This is a great alternative to having a class discussion and something about the fresh air helps keep the noise at bay.

-This set of reading passages was designed to replace a textbook so our students could learn about plants.
+We wrote this set of reading passages to replace a textbook so our students could learn about plants.
+Find them in our TpT Store ($USD) or our BN Shop ($CAN).

 Integrate learning about plants into your lessons with our weekly reading comprehension series.
 Peculiar Plants comes with four weeks of reading passages, reading comprehension activities, word studies and so much more.
 The individual topics are Sacred Plants (to Indigenous People), Carnivorous Plants, Invasive Plants and Xeriscaping.